mahmoudparsian/data-algorithms-with-spark/wiki-spark/docs/dataframe_to_rdd.md

 There are times that you might want to convert a **DataFrame to an RDD**.

+## RDD and DataFrame

+* Spark's DataFrame (full name as: `pyspark.sql.DataFrame`) is an immutable and distributed collection of data grouped into named columns.

+* Spark's RDD (full name as: `pyspark.RDD`) is a Resilient Distributed Dataset (`RDD`), the basic abstraction in Spark.
+RDD represents an immutable, partitioned collection of elements that can be operated on in parallel.

+## DataFrame to RDD Conversion

 To convert a `DataFrame` to an `RDD`, you just need to call `DataFrame.rdd`.